 The Group, through a shari'ah compliant arrangement, agreed to exchange fixed rate commission liability with floating rate commission amounts, calculated on agreed notional principal amounts.
-During the year, the group have replaced its existing commission rate swap with two new index linked swap facilities for a notional amount of SR 843.75 million (US\$ 225 million) each, maturing on 18 February 2015 whereby the counter party banks shall periodically calculate the floating commission rate based on their respective and designated index performance for the period and settle the differential amounts, if any, with respect to the original fixed rate of the commission applicable for the securities at semi-annual basis.
+In July 2012, the Group has replaced its existing commission rate swap with two new index linked swap facilities for a notional amount of SR 843.75 million (US\$ 225 million) each, maturing on 18 February 2015 whereby the counter party banks shall periodically calculate the floating commission rate based on their respective and designated index performance for the period and settle the differential amounts, if any, with respect to the original fixed rate of the commission applicable for the securities at semi-annual basis.
 The index performance is capped at 10.75% and 12.55% respectively for this index linked swap facilities.
+The Group uses the following hierarchy for determining and disclosing the fair value of financial instruments;